weaveworks/weave/site/features.md

 that is required is for the migrated container to be started with the same IP address as it was given originally.

+Containers created through weave will depend on volumes from the "weaveexec" image, so ensure that it is present on the new host.

 ### <a name="fault-tolerance"></a>Fault tolerance

 Weave peers continually exchange topology information, and monitor